yjyan7/academic-kickstart/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
-Thank you for visiting my site!
+Welcome to my research site!

 I am an evolutionary macroecologist with a broad interest in biogeography, phylogenomics, and biodiversity patterns under climate change.

 I am now working as a HUH postdoctoral research fellow at the Harvard University Herbaria, studying the diversification and extinction of the tea family (Theaceae).
 I hope to provide insights for the future of the group by uncovering the past history.

-Please check the "Project" section for more information.
+Please explore this site to learn more about my research interests and publications.
+If you have further questions or are intersted in collaborating, please contact me: yujingyan@fas.harvard.edu

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_YujingYan.pdf" "newtab" >}}resumé{{< /staticref >}}.